 Is the teaching staff involved in designing/ developing/ evaluating educational programmes familiar with the advantages/disadvantages of using TEL/online in particular course contexts?

+Is the teaching staff trained and proficient in the use of learning technologies and (e-) assessment methods?

+Are there any particular training activities for new staff?

+Has the institution developed procedures to identify the support requirements of the teaching staff?

 2.4 Theme 4.
 Industry relevance